karlkfi/kpt-config-sync/docs/git_user_guide.md

 ### Renaming

-Renaming a namespace directory (which requires renaming Namespace name as well) is destructive since it deletes that namespace and creates a new namespace.
+Renaming a namespace directory (which requires renaming Namespace name as well) is destructive since it **deletes that namespace and creates a new namespace**.

 Renaming a policyspace directory has no externally visible effect.